-Tear Ended December 31,
+Year Ended December 31,

-2019 2018 2017
+2020 2018

-Acquisition costs (a) \$ 1,371 78
+Acquisition costs (a) \$ 350 1,371 78

-Severance 13 167
+Severance 13

-Non-acquisition expansion costs (b) 97 341 194
+Non-acquisition expansion costs (b) 97 341

-Other (c) 546 706 (5,033)
+Other (c) 1,697 546 706

-Total other adjustments \$ 2,027 \$ 1,125 \$ (4,672)
+Total other adjustments \$ 2,047 \$ 2,027 \$ 1,125

-- (a) In 2019, represents legal fees of \$156 related to the Neosho Acquisition and legal and other professional fees of \$1,182 and insurance costs of \$34 related to the acquisition of Cortina.
-In 2018, represents legal fees related to the Neosho Acquisition. - (b) In 2019, 2018 and 2017, represents \$97, \$341 and \$194, respectively, of accrued earnout related to our Richmond, VA office expansion. - (c) In 2019, represents expenses of \$443 related to office renovations and an ASC 842 rent adjustment of \$192 related to the amortization of property lease incentives, a fair value adjustment to the Jamison contingent purchase price consideration of \$214, a fair value adjustment to the Cortina contingent purchase price consideration of \$200 and professional fees related to the relocation of network equipment of \$5.
-This was partially offset by an adjustment to the fair value of our tax receivable agreement of (\$200), a fair value adjustment to the Neosho contingent purchase price consideration of (\$283) and a fair value adjustment to the Cappiccille contingent purchase price consideration of (\$25).
-In 2018, represents professional fees \$15\$ for services related to the Tax Cuts and Jobs Act, \$494 related to sign on bonuses paid to certain employees, a loss on disposal of certain computer equipment of \$37, professional fees related to the relocation of network equipment of \$17, professional fees of \$6 related to server equipment upgrades, a fair value adjustment to the Jamison contingent purchase price consideration of \$54 and true-up adjustment to our tax receivable agreement of \$31.
-In 2017, represents a sign-on bonus paid to an employee of \$207, professional fees of \$18 related to a readiness assessment in advance of the requirements of Section 404 of the Sarbanes-Oxley Act as it relates to emerging growth companies and professional fees of \$27 related to a tenchology initiative, compensatory incentive fees of \$52 paid to a former Marathon Capital Group, LLC principal and a fair value adjustment to the Cappiccille contingent purchase price consideration of \$41.
-This was offset by a fair value adjustment to the Jamison contingent purchase price consideration of \$39) and a true-up adjustment to our tax receivable agreement of - (B) GAAP net income per share is strictly attributable to Class A shareholders.
-Adjusted earnings per share takes into account earnings attributable to both Class A and Class B shareholders. - (C) Includes 1,897 and 3,792 unvested restricted stock units at December 31, 2019 and 2018, respectively. - (D) Includes 35,336 and 243,524 unvested restricted stock units at December 31, 2019 and 2018, respectively
+(a) In 2020, represents legal and other professional fees of \$90, insurance costs of \$45 related to the acquisition of Cortina, and costs related to the integration of Cortina's operations of \$215.
+In 2019, represents legal fees of \$156 related to the Neosho Acquisition and legal and other professional fees of \$1,182 and insurance costs of \$34 related to the acquisition of Cortina.
+In 2018, represents legal fees related to the Neosho Acquisition.

+(b) In 2020, 2019 and 2018, represents \$0, \$97 and \$341, respectively, of accrued earnout related to our Richmond, VA office expansion.

+- (c) In 2020, represents expenses of \$22 related to office renovations, an ASC 842 rent adjustment of \$192 related to the amortization of property lease incentives, professional fees related to a new audit requirement of \$13, a fair value adjustment to the Cappiccille contingent purchase price consideration of \$70 a fair value adjustment to the Corbina contingent purchase price consideration of \$1,100, a fair value adjustment to the Jamison contingent purchase price consideration of \$70 a fair value adjustment to the Versho contingent purchase price consideration of \$71, 100, a fair value adjustment to the fair value of our tax receivable agreement of (\$186) and expenses related to the Coronavirus pandemic of \$435.
+In 2019, represents expenses of \$443 related to office renovations and an ASC 842 rent adjustment to the Cortina contingent purchase price consideration of \$200 and professional fees related to the relocation of network equipment of \$5.
+This was partially offset by an adjustment to the fair value of our tax receivable agreement of (\$200), a fair value adjustment to the Neosho contingent purchase price consideration of (\$220), a fair value adjustment to the Cappiccille contingent purchase price consideration of (\$200), a fair value adjustment to the Neosho contingent purchase price consideration of (\$283) and a fair value adjustment to the Cappiccille contingent purchase price consideration of (\$200), a fair value adjustment to the Neosho contingent purchase price consideration of (\$283) and a fair value adjustment to the Cappiccille contingent purchase price consideration of (\$200, a fair value adjustment of the Versho contingent purchase price consideration of \$17, professional fees \$15 for services related to the Tax Cuts and Jobs Act, \$494 related to sign on bonuses paid to certain employees, a loss on disposal of certain computer equipment of \$37, professional fees price consideration of \$52, a fair value adjustment to the Cappiccille contingent purchase price consideration of \$52, a fair value - (B) GAAP net income per share is strictly attributable to Class A shareholders.
+Adjusted earnings per share takes into account earnings attributable to both Class A and Class B shareholders. - (C) Includes 8,242 and 1,897 unvested restricted stock units at December 31, 2020 and 2019, respectively. - (D) Includes 74,907 and 35,336 unvested restricted stock units and 86,764 and 0 non-qualified stock options at December 31, 2020 and 2019, respectively.